nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_overview.rst

 The end-user applications are implemented as a set of mesh models.
 The Bluetooth SIG defines some generic and reusable models in the `Bluetooth mesh model specification`_, but vendors are free to define their own models.

-Read more about the Bluetooth mesh in the Bluetooth SIG's `Bluetooth mesh study guide`_ and `Bluetooth mesh FAQ`_.
+Read more about the Bluetooth mesh in the Bluetooth SIG's `Bluetooth mesh introduction blog`_, `Bluetooth mesh study guide`_ and `Bluetooth mesh FAQ`_.
 Make also sure to check the official `Bluetooth mesh glossary`_.

 .. _mesh_ug_supported features: